Yorkshire Wolds: Central Wolds

-The western scarp of the Wolds reaches is highest point at Garrowby Hill.
+The western scarp of the Wolds reaches its highest point at Garrowby Hill.
 Wooded dales occur along the scarp with small becks flowing down to the Vale of York below.
 The market towns of Pocklington and Market Weighton are sited between the wolds and the vale.
 Large parks and houses lie along the scarp from Garrowby Hall to Kilnwick Percy, Warter Priory and Londesborough Hall.
 Millington is situated within Millington Dale and the road leading along the brow of the dale is particularly scenic.
 The village of Kiplingcotes is the location for the annual Kiplingcotes Derby horse race, said to be the oldest horse race in England.
 The 499th event took place on 15 March 2018 but was reduced to a horse being led round the course.

 Western Wolds

 From Garrowby Hill northwards to Ganton the high scarp of the Wolds swings in a crescent to overlook the Vales of York and Pickering.
 Villages tend to be clustered along the scarp foot or in the upper part of the Great Wold Valley.
 Rillington is a village with a stream passing through and a nearby park at Scampston.
 Between the villages of West Knapton and East Knapton there is a hall and park, while south-east of the villages in Knapton Wood is Staple Howe, an Iron Age site.
 The twin villages of East and West Heslerton lie further along the A64 road.
 West Heslerton is a well known archaeological site, with artefacts from several eras having been recovered.
 Wharram Percy is one of the most notable deserted village sites in the UK.